No, many never even make it to the point of filing a claim because of settlement and other options.

 Want To Know More About Trial Options In Illinois Medical Malpractice Cases?

-Rosenfeld Injury Lawyers has brought Illinois medical malpractice cases to successful outcomes in trial and in settlement.
+Rosenfeld Injury Lawyers LLC has brought Illinois medical malpractice cases to successful outcomes in trial and in settlement.
 We have learned through experience the complexities of both and can help you understand how they might relate to your cause of action.
 Then, if you want to bring a case, we can assemble every resource and personnel needed to succeed.
 However, time’s not on your side!
 Call us today to learn how best to pursue recovery.

 - Can I Pursue A Medical Malpractice Case If I Signed A Consent Form Before I Had My Procedure That Caused The Injury?